 Provide practical information

-- Keep their monitor 16-29 inches away from their eyes
+- Keeping their monitor 16-29 inches away from their eyes

-- Position their eyes so they look straight ahead at the top third of the screen
+- Position their eyes so they are parallel to the top third of the screen

 - Use a pillow to support their lower back